stiles/survivor-voteoffs/README.md

-# Survivor Vote Off Reactions
+# Survivor vote off reactions
 Logging the reactions of players after they're voted off in Survivor.

-## Vote-off Logs
+## How it works

-- `scripts/vote_off_reaction.py`: Fetches a [public Google Sheet](https://docs.google.com/spreadsheets/d/1nys0mCWArUCtPKYIVBrbjmv7eAWkmOce4cBlyHm8b0c/edit?usp=sharing) where vote-off reactions are being hand-logged.
-This is growing *slowly* and needs contributors.
-The goal is to build a dataset that shows all voted-off players' reactions *after* Jeff snuffed their torches and *before* they walked out of the Tribal Council. *Any vote at the council gets logged here, even if that person stayed in the game in one of the purgatory seasons.*
+The `vote_off_reaction.py` script is designed to fetch, process, and score hand-collected data on the reactions of Survivor contestants after their torches are snuffed at Tribal Council. *Any vote at the council gets logged, even if that person stayed in the game in one of the purgatory seasons.
+(Medical evacuations and castaways who quit were not included).*

-### Data Collection
+The script authenticates using Google service account credentials to access a specified [Google Sheet](https://docs.google.com/spreadsheets/d/1nys0mCWArUCtPKYIVBrbjmv7eAWkmOce4cBlyHm8b0c/edit?usp=sharing) where vote-off reactions are logged.
+The script retrieves this data, combines it with a [generic castaway order list](https://github.com/stiles/survivor-voteoffs/blob/main/data/processed/survivor_voteoff_order.csv) derived from the the [survivoR repo](https://github.com/doehm/survivoR) and  ensures data consistency through various checks.

-To ensure accurate data collection and validation, I'm considering using a controlled method like a Google Form for submitted entries.
-For now, I'm doing it by hand in a [public Google Sheet](https://docs.google.com/spreadsheets/d/1nys0mCWArUCtPKYIVBrbjmv7eAWkmOce4cBlyHm8b0c/edit?usp=sharing) where previous entries are protected.
-My plan is to add one a day from recaps and/or transcripts until I finish all the seasons.
-(I've seen almost all the seasons but I can't recall specific details so I'm going vote by vote).
+The script also converts columns to boolean values, calculates a tribal acknowledgment score for each castaway based on specific criteria (gestures, speech, eye contact and smiles), and then cleans and formats the data.
+Finally, the processed data is saved in both CSV and JSON formats for further analysis and use.

-### Data Format
+### Output formats

 | Column         | Description                                                                                               | Type    |
 |----------------|-----------------------------------------------------------------------------------------------------------|---------|